-For longer-term projects, CDC regulations require the construction of semi-permanent barriers using paneling and bracing.
-The process of building these temporary walls creates dust that also must be kept under control.
+For longer-term projects, CDC regulations require the construction of semi-permanent barriers using paneling, bracing, and drywall.
+Lynchburg drywall contractors can come and build the structures but the process of building these temporary walls creates dust that also must be kept under control.

 “Whenever we build temporary enclosures out of drywall or other materials, we use ZipWall barriers for dust control to create a vestibule around it,” Brower says.
 “It’s clean going up, it goes up and comes down fast, and it works.”

 Suffolk Construction recently geared up to start a longer term project – a new garage addition and pedestrian walkway at a large hospital in Boston.